Overview and entry requirements

 Submission of the thesis is normally expected by the end of the third year, but when justified up to an additonal three terms of enrolment may be agreed to enable the completion of writing-up of the thesis.

-Students may not submit their thesis after four years of full-time registration (seven years for part-time) have elapsed.
+Students may not submit their thesis after four years of full-time registration have elapsed (seven years for part-time).

 Examination is by a minmum of two independent examiners at least one of whom is external to SOAS.
 Examination consists of an assessment of the thesis and a viva voce covering the thesis and the research upon which is based.